 Learn more: What are roles?

-Give users and Google groups access to your Document Management library
+Give users and groups access to your Document Management library

 To add users and define their roles in the library:

-1. Enter the email address of a user or Google Group.
+1. Enter the email address of a user, Google group or Microsoft group.

-2. Press Add.
+2. Click Add.
 The user or group is added to the list.